stotko/stdgpu/README.md

 A comprehensive API documentation of stdgpu can be found at <a href="https://stotko.github.io/stdgpu">https://stotko.github.io/stdgpu</a>.

-## Getting Started
+## Building

-To compile the library, please make sure to fulfill the build requirements and execute the respective build scripts.

-### Prerequisites

-The following general and backend-specific dependencies (or newer versions) are required to compile the library.
+Before building the library, please make sure that all required tools and dependencies are installed on your system.
+Newer versions are supported as well.

 <b>Required</b>

-- C++14 compiler (one of the following)
+- C++14 compiler
     - GCC 7
         - (Ubuntu 18.04) `sudo apt install g++ make`
     - Clang 6